LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 * Barplot_Neuron_with_GPCR.png : Number of neurons that express each GPCR, used for the assortativity analysis
 * Barplot_Neuron_with_neuropeptide.png : Number of neurons that express each NPP, used for the assortativity analysis
-* 07072022_NPP_GPCR_networks_short_range_model : Adjacency matrices of all 91 NPP-GPCR networks short-range used to build the graphs in the figure
+* 07072022_NPP_GPCR_networks_short_range_model : Adjacency matrices of all 91 NPP-GPCR networks short-range used to build the graphs in the figure and figure S2
-* 07072022_NPP_GPCR_networks_mid_range_model : Adjacency matrices of all 91 NPP-GPCR networks mid range used to build supplementary figure
+* 07072022_NPP_GPCR_networks_mid_range_model : Adjacency matrices of all 91 NPP-GPCR networks mid range used to build supplementary figure S3

 **Figure 5**